InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Device storage duration and access disclosure.md

    </td>
    <td>boolean
    </td>
    <td>Only required for the type = ‘cookie’; otherwise false.
 Indicates the vendor’s refreshing a cookie (see example above).
 True indicates the vendor refreshes this cookie.
-False indicates the vendor does not refresh the this cookie any time the browser reloads.
+False indicates the vendor does not refresh the cookie any time the browser reloads.
    </td>
   </tr>
   <tr>